What about Health?

 my breeding program.
 Oakwood dogs are shown in national competitions,

-with working titles as well as its beauty means dogs that do not meet my
+beauty means that dogs that do not meet my standards are altered and

-standards are altered and placed, even when they already have wins to their
+placed, even when they already have conformation wins to their records.

 What is your Breeding Philosophy?